VISIYA

 • What is my indicator of progress?

-• What value should this indicator have for the goal to be considered achieved?
+• What value should that indicator reach for the goal to count as done?

 Achievable